Field Strategy Coordinator

 The Northern Thailand District was organized in 1994 with five Lahu churches and several preaching points through the pioneering work of Rev. Samuel and Mrs. Lumae Yangmi (and Julie, Nellie, Samantha, and Anzie) who joined the Church of the Nazarene in 1993.
 The five churches they had started in Northern Thailand: 1) Huay Tat 2) Pasak, 3)Payang, 4)Nong Wua Daeng, 5) Huay Luang joined the Church of the Nazarene in 1994 as the Northern Thailand District.
 SEANBC established a residential program in 2004, building on the campus of the MaeTang Children’s Home.
 In 2020 there are 16 established churches and multiple preaching points in the N. Thailand district.
 District Superintendents have included: Rev. Samuel Yangmi, Rev. Benjamin (the first Lahu DS), Rev. Kent Pelton, Rev. Lasoe Jasa, and Rev. Anusorn (Simon) Saengbenjatam (current).

-• Congregational Partnership: Districts and churches partnering with a town or local church or country on the mission field to plant a church or grow and support ministry there.
+Districts and churches partnering with a town or local church or country on the mission field to plant a church or grow and support ministry there.

-• Field Partnership: people who are interested in a specific part of the world and get together with others and do missions
+People who are interested in a specific part of the world and get together with others and do missions

-• Interest-based Partnerships: people using hobbies and gifts to reach people for Christ.
+People using hobbies and gifts to reach people for Christ.
 For example, technical people helping to educate and bring schools and churches up to date.
 Training for pastors and leaders via technology.)

 1. Common agreed-upon agenda

 We focus on having an equal partnership with local leaders.
 This helps to avoid dependency and paternalism (our culture imposed on others).
-We aim to avoid prioritizing a Western view of Theology.
+We aim to avoid prioritizing a Western view of theology.

 2. Work on things together with locals